antirez/disque/README.md

 4. job.state = `active`.
 5. Reply to the sender with `GOTJOB(job.id)`.

-Step 1: We may already have the job, since ADDJOB may be duplicated.
+Step 1: We may already have the job, since REPLJOB may be duplicated.

 Step 2: If we already have the same job, we update the list of jobs that may have a copy of this job, performing the union of the list of nodes we have with the list of nodes in the serialized job.